 Pam Am Pool Ceiling, Lighting and Public Address System Replacement Project

-The Pan Am Pool, Winnipeg’s premier aquatic facility, is set to receive a major capital investment beginning in summer 2018, as City officials work to replace the pool’s 51-year-old ceiling, lighting, and public address system.
+The Pan Am Pool, Winnipeg’s premier aquatic facility, is set to receive a major capital investment beginning in summer 2018, as work is undertaken to replace the pool’s 51-year-old ceiling, lighting, and public address system.

 Frequently Asked Questions

 A study was completed in November 2017 to assess the ceiling tiles, lighting and public address system.
 Inspections of the t-bar system supporting the acoustic tiles in Pan Am Pool revealed corrosion due to the high humidity and corrosive pool environment.
 As these tiles contain asbestos, there is significant risk associated with this issue and the tiles will need to be removed and replaced.